Iran executes three men over recent protests

 Friday's executions brought to at least seven the number of protesters hanged since the beginning of the nationwide protests that began last autumn and turned into one of the boldest challenges to the clerical leadership since the 1979 revolution.

-They were ignited by the death on Sept.
-16 of 22-year-old Iranian Kurdish woman Mahsa Amini while in the custody of Iran's morality police.
+They were ignited by the death of 22-year-old Iranian Kurdish woman Mahsa Amini while in the custody of Iran's morality police on September 16.